 Furthermore, you will have to ensure that all equipment within the salon is clean and in working order.

-If not, you must arrange repairs and servicing of that equipment.
+If not, you must arrange repairs and service of that equipment.

-A critical part of the salon manager job description
+A critical part of the salon managers job.

 Depending on the set up of your salon, you may also have to deal with payments to contractors (if your salon employs freelancers), report tips and ensure rental monies is collected if you are renting chairs in your salon.

 You will be expected to log much of this in an accounting software or salon management system if your salon uses such a technology.

 Health & safety within a salon is often overlooked within the salon manager duties and responsibilities but due to the number of hazards within a salon it is a key part of the salon managers responsibilities.